TRAVEL PROOF TO “NEVER JUDGE A BOOK BY ITS COVER”

 But if you have the right intentions, there is absolutely no reason to be hesitant towards visiting.
-There are a lot of fun things to do in Nairobi… No, you’re probably not going to see pristine parks, spectacular modern high rises or perfect cafes and restaurants… This is Africa after all!
+There are a lot of fun things to do in Nairobi… No, you’re probably not going to see pristine parks, spectacular modern high rises and pristine grounds…

 What you will encounter, however, is a whole lot of people with very kind hearts.
 They’ll welcome you with open arms and embrace you with a beautiful smile.
 What more can you ask for?

 We chatted with many locals during our visit, each saying that the media’s perception is completely falsified; crime is drastically decreasing and tourists are hardly ever targetted.

 They want us to come to their city!
 Tourism boosts the economy which is exactly what this area of Eastern Africa needs.

 Every place has issues, but the fact that this particular city unknowingly inflicts such a devastating fear upon those that have never even visited, speaks miles about the media’s influence.

 I had an incredible experience; of course, I was not here for a long period of time, nor do I know what it’s really like to live in this city as a local.
 But all I’m trying to express is that my experience was a beautiful one – and in no way should you ever feel afraid to visit somewhere because of what you’ve seen on the web.